+RULE 7

-RULE 7 Number and Neutrality of Arbitrators, Appointment and Authority of Chairperson
+Number and Neutrality of Arbitrators; Appointment and Authority of Chairperson

-(a) The Arbitration shall be conducted by one neutral Arbitrator appointed by JAMS unless all Parties have agreed otherwise.
+(a) The Arbitration shall be conducted by one neutral Arbitrator, unless all Parties agree otherwise.
 In these Rules, the term "Arbitrator" shall mean, as the context requires, the Arbitrator or the panel of Arbitrators in a tripartite Arbitration.